timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle E-Reserve Components/PART II-PERSONNEL GENERALLY/CHAPTER 1205-APPOINTMENT OF RESERVE OFFICERS.md

   * (C) Additional credit of (i) not more than one year for internship or equivalent graduate medical, dental, or other formal health professional training required by the armed forces, and (ii) not more than one year for each additional year of such graduate-level training or experience creditable toward certification in a speciality required by the armed force concerned.

-  * (D) Additional credit for special training or experience in a particular officer career field as designated by the Secretary concerned, if such training or experience is directly related to the operational needs of the armed force concerned.
+  * (D) Additional credit as follows:

+    * (i) For special training or experience in a particular officer field as designated by the Secretary concerned, if such training or experience is directly related to the operational needs of the armed force concerned.

+    * (ii) During fiscal years 2021 through 2025, for advanced education in an officer field so designated, if such education is directly related to the operational needs of the armed force concerned.

   * (E) Additional credit for experience as a physician or dentist, if appointed, assigned, or designated as a medical or dental officer.